convert a bicycle to an ‘e-bike’ or electric powered bike

 what do you think about Swytch?

 Swytch are onto a good thing.
-Collecting my thoughts on this page they’ve kept it simple and they’re supporting people, like me, who hit snags.
-I didn’t enjoy scouring for the info to put my kit together – but when I asked I got the help I needed.
+Collecting my thoughts on this page they’ve kept it simple and they’ve supported people, like me, who hit snags.
+I did not expect to search for the info on my particular Brompton bike – but when I asked I got the help I needed.
 So that’s good as is the bike turned e-bike.
-If I had any interest in business, I’d set up and compete because a four month delivery time may be easy to improve on.
-As I feel that the cables and cable ties have uglified the bike’s appearance, there is yet more to compete on.
+But their approach to a mail order is a bit crappy.
+They need to lose that four month or so delivery time.
+Also the cables and cable ties have uglified my bike, so there is room to improve on the product.
+In 2023 the Swytch battery was made more sleek but everything else is still ugly.
+Indeed GEEKO, another e-bike kit company have stepped in to compete on some but not all of my points about SWYTCH.

-After two weeks with my Swytch e-bike conversion I am impressed enough to recommend the concept to Brompton owners who can put it together.
-I might next try my hand with the more affordable Bafang or Yose power kits – or I might see some benefit from owning a second Swytch kit.
+After 2.5 years with my Swytch e-bike conversion I am impressed enough to recommend the concept to other Brompton owners.
+I might next try my hand with the more affordable Bafang or Yose power or Geeko kits – or I might see the benefit from owning a second Swytch kit.
 As a technology reviewer myself, I’ve read about the negative aspects of all kinds of gear and know that not every complaint is worthy, nor is every feature (‘it’s got Bluetooth’) is worthy either.
 Swytch offers appropriate features at a time when I don’t need anything fancy.

 reviews of other conversion kits in the market